 This arrangement falls outside the sub–letting and transferring rules.
 This is where you wish to have somebody stay with you in the premises on an informal basis.
 This could be a family member, friend or stranger and it may be a temporary or permanent arrangement.
 Exclusive use or possession of part of the premises is not granted.
 All areas of the premises are simply shared.
 The new person is just an additional occupant even though they may be paying you rent to stay there.
 You are responsible for the actions of any occupants or guests you allow in the premises.

 You must first seek the landlord or agent's written consent before you sub–let or transfer any part of the premises.
 If you do this without consent you are breaching the terms of the agreement.
-The landlord can apply to the Consumer, Trader and Tenancy Tribunal to order you to comply with the lease.
+The landlord can apply to the NSW Civil and Administrative Tribunal to order you to comply with the lease.